 - Speech impairment

 In the most severe cases, you could require constant medical and personal care.
 Some injury victims often are not able to their former careers or jobs.
-A traumatic brain injury lawyer maybe able to help you get compensation from the local third parties who caused your injuries.
+A hardworking lawyer in Lawrenceville may be able to help you get compensation from the local third parties who caused your traumatic brain injury.

 Proving Negligence in Traumatic Brain Injury Cases